Measles; rash; spot; fever; sore; eye; immunisation; virus; infectious; disease ;

 Mum, dad or whoever cares for you may give you paracetamol or ibuprofen mixture or tablets to bring down the fever and ease up any headache.

 Bright light, TV or computer games may hurt your eyes so this is a good time to rest or get mum or dad to read your favourite stories to you.

 Measles is very infectious from when you start being unwell until 4 or 5 days after the rash comes.
-This is not a good time to invite your friends for a sleep over!
+This is a bad time to invite your friends for a sleep over!
 Don't go near young children or elderly people.

 to avoid measles

-Most kids in Australia will not get measles because they have been immunised (by injections) against Measles, Mumps and Rubella when they were 12 months old and again before starting school.
+Most kids in Australia will not get measles because they have been immunised (by injections) against Measles, Mumps and Rubella when they were 12 months old and again at 18 months.
 Many other countries have the same sort of programs for their kids too so that there are no longer thousands of kids all over the world dying every year from measles, like they used to do in the old days.

 From a mum, "I got measles when I was little and had to stay in my room with the curtains closed.
 I couldn’t even read because my eyes were so sore.
 The good bit was that my dad came to read to me every night when I was sick."